Very Basic Things You can Do to Keep your Servers Secure

 Very Basic Things That Will Make Your Servers Insanely Secure

 It’s not that hard to ensure security.
 You can pretty much eliminate 95% of hacking by following these tips.
 These tips seem very basic, but they are real.
-Usually, when some giant corporation gets hacked, they had been doing something blatantly stupid, and they got what was coming for them.
-In this article, I will go over basic stuff you can do to keep your server secure.
+Usually, when large corporations get hacked, it is due to a very simple failure on their part.
+In this article, I will go over some basic steps you can take to keep your server secure.

 1) Always Update Your Software ASAP

 One of the worst things you can do is run outdated software.
-There are security updates for stuff every day, which is why you need to check for updates every day and install them if available.
+There are security updates for stuff every day, so you need to check for them and install them if available.
 Don’t ever lag in this.
 That’s how they get you.

 One of the things I think of most when thinking about this is the Xorg CVE-2018-14665 vulnerability.
-In short, Xorg had a vulnerability where you could specify a file that manages the root password as a log file when running the Xorg command while unprivileged, and change the root password.
+In short, Xorg had a vulnerability that allowed you to specify a file that manages the root password as a log file when running the Xorg command as an unprivileged user, thereby changing the root password.
 This was an extremely dangerous zero-day vulnerability, and all it took was for the hacker to enter one command:

 Xorg -fp "root::16431:0:99999:7:::" -logfile shadow :1

-The sad thing is, even though that vulnerability is fixed, there are probably still a good amount of servers running the outdated version of Xorg that had that issue.
+The sad thing is, even though that vulnerability is fixed, there are probably still a good number of servers running the outdated version of Xorg that had that issue.

 2) Don’t Run Windows on Your Server